 It ensures consistency across different media channels.

-We all promote ministries across multiple channels: live announcements, bulletin copy, email newsletter, Instagram graphic.
+Church communicators promote ministries across multiple channels: live announcements, bulletin copy, email newsletter, Instagram graphic.
 Most people won’t get their information from just one channel.
-If the messages about a ministry aren’t consistent between those channels, you’ll add to the confusion and reduce the memorability of your message.
 An elevator pitch helps keep your message consistent.

-In the documentary Briefly, some of the foremost creative minds in advertising and design talk about how important the creative brief is to ensuring that all the creative work done on a product or advertisement stays on-message.
-It’s essential for making maximum impact, but it only works if it’s short and focused.
+In the documentary Briefly, some of the leading creative minds in advertising and design talk about the importance of the creative brief.
+It ensures that all their creative work done on a product or advertisement stays on-message.
 If you’re in the creative business, watch this documentary.

-Think of your elevator pitch as a kind of creative brief.
+Think of your elevator pitch as the logical counterpart to the creative brief.
 It helps the pastor who’s trying to word a clever, memorable announcement keep the story straight.
-It helps the designer creating a graphic for social media understand what kind of imagery they should use.
+It helps the designer creating a graphic for social media understand what kind of image and font they should use.
 It keeps your creative team effective because it keeps their work true to its purpose: shining a light on your ministry.

 It helps your customer be your best advocate.

 You can’t repeat what you can’t remember.
 The more simple your message, the more memorable it is, and the easier it is to repeat.

 This is really important for churches: it isn’t just what you say about your thing, it’s what other people say about your ministry.

 The Formula for a Successful Elevator Pitch

 - It starts by clearly defining your thing: “[thing name] is a _____” (fewer words, the better; if it’s a program, call it a program).